unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 The `atsd_axibase_com` certificate, signed with 'Axibase Root CA' is now valid.

-If 'Axibase Root CA' were not present in the trust store, an exception is raised:
+If `Axibase Root CA` is not present in the trust store, an exception is raised:

 ```txt
 Certificate chain validatation failed: java.security.cert.CertPathValidatorException: Path does not chain with any of the trust anchors : null